Generated regional Maryland river scene for Big Gunpowder Falls River planning; not an exact location photo

 Check the Parkton gauge, Maryland trout special area rules, and the weather forecast first.

-Are there special regulations on Big Gunpowder Falls?+
+Are there special fishing rules on Big Gunpowder Falls?

 Yes.
 The upper tailwater has specific catch-and-return/artificial-lure rules, and downstream reaches differ.